 Load Power Factor

 The power factor of the load is important in planning studies because it impacts the current flow in each transmission Element.
 For example, a 100 MW load causes about 500 amps to flow in a 115 kV line if it is at unity power factor and about 560 amps to flow if it is at 0.90 power factor.
 The larger current flow resulting from a lower power factor causes increased real power and reactive power losses and causes poorer transmission voltages.
-This may result in the need for replacing transmission Elements to increase their ratings, in the need for additional shunt devices such as capacitors or reactors to control voltages, or in a decrease in the ability to transfer power from one area to another.
+This may result in the need for replacing transmission Elements to increase their ratings, in the need for additional shunt devices such as capacitors or reactors to control voltages, or in a decreased ability to transfer power from one area to another.

-Each transmission owner in New England uses a process that is specific and appropriate to their particular service area to determine the load power factor to be assumed for loads in its service territory.
-Table 2-3The following summarizes the methods used by transmission owners within the New England area to set the load power factor values to be used in modeling their systems at the 90/10 Peak Load:
+Each PTO in New England uses a process that is specific and appropriate to their particular service area to determine the load power factor to be assumed for loads in its service territory.
+Table 2-3 summarizes the methods used by PTOs within the New England Control Area to set the load power factor values to be used in modeling their systems at the 90/10 Summer Peak Load level.

 Table 2-3 Load Power Factor Assumptions